microsoft/CCF/doc/operations/configuration.rst

 - ``type``: Type of consensus protocol.
 Only ``CFT`` (Crash-Fault Tolerant) is currently supported.
 Default value: ``CFT``.
 - ``message_timeout``: Interval at which the primary node sends messages to backup nodes to maintain its primary-ship.
 This should be set to a significantly lower value than ``election_timeout``.
 Default value: ``"100ms"`.
-- ``election_timeout``: Timeout value after which backup node that have not received any message from the primary node will trigger a new election.
+- ``election_timeout``: Timeout value after which backup nodes that have not received any message from the primary node will trigger a new election.
 This should be set to a significantly lower value than ``message_timeout``.
 Default timeout: ``"5000ms"``.

 ``intervals``
 ~~~~~~~~~~~~~